cdcapano/epsie/docs/quickstart.rst

 jumps, and we will have used only a single core.

-To learn how to use more advanced features and how to interact with sampler data, see the tutorial notebooks provided in the examples directory.
+To learn how to use more advanced features and how to interact with sampler data, see the notebooks provided in the :doc:`tutorials <tutorials>`.